Niranjankr96/bjjaiswal.github.io/_posts/2018-07-27-What-is-machine-Learning.md

 ### Gradient Descent
 Here, we will talk about an algorithm called gradient descent for minimization of the cost function **J**.

 * Gradient descent is an iterative optimization algorithm.
-I finds a local minimum of a function by repeatedly taking steps proportional to the negative of the gradient of the function at current point.
+It finds a local minimum of a function by repeatedly taking steps proportional to the negative of the gradient of the function at current point.
 Intuitively we think of this as repeatedly taking steps in the direction of steepest descent.

 * Gradient ascent: If one takes steps proportional to the positive of the gradient, one approaches a local maximum of the function, the procedure is then known as gradient ascent.